muety/wakapi/README.md

 ## ⌨️ Server Setup
 ### Run from source
-1. Clone the project
 1. Copy `config.default.yml` to `config.yml` and adapt it to your needs
+1. Install packaging tool: `GO111MODULE=on go get github.com/markbates/pkger/cmd/pkger`
-1. Build executable: `GO111MODULE=on go build`
+1. Build executable: `GO111MODULE=on go generate && go build -o wakapi`
 1. Run server: `./wakapi`

 **As an alternative** to building from source you can also grab a pre-built [release](https://github.com/muety/wakapi/releases).
 Steps 2, 3 and 5 apply analogously.